Why Would a Construction Loan Be Denied?

 - Securing a written commitment from family members to provide emergency funds

-Property and Location Issues
+What Is Property and Location Issues?

-Sometimes the denial has nothing to do with you—the property or location creates insurmountable obstacles.
+Sometimes the denial has nothing to do with you - the property or location creates insurmountable obstacles.

 Problem Properties